greyd0g/Program-Analysis-Note/README.md

 ## Intro

 Normally, the basic parts include dataflow analysis frameword (reachiing definition, available expression, ...), pointer analysis (andreson and steensgaard), and abstract interpretation (sign analysis).
+You are also encouraged to learn discrete math to understand the notations in text books.

 - Courses:
   - [UW CSE 501](https://courses.cs.washington.edu/courses/cse501/15sp/): Personally recommend, the contents are more compacted.